Camino de Santiago Solo

 Dinner is usually a communal dining experience and adds to the social nature of the walk.
 Most Albergues have a strict curfew and will slam the front door shut by 10pm and most people are usually fast asleep soon after!

-The ultimate social solo experience?
+The ultimate social solo travel experience?

 There can be few outdoor activities that you start on your own and meet so many people in the world of travel.
 From our observations about 50% of the pilgrims are Spanish and they tend to be in preformed groups of friends whereas the international element tends to be walking alone to begin with.